pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_usb.markdown

 ### Prepare the USB Device

 Change to the `/media` directory and create a folder called `hassbackup`.
-Change the ownership to the user that runs Home Assistant.
+Change the ownership to the user that runs Open Peer Power.
 In this example case, the user and group are both `homeassistant`.

 ```bash
 # cd /media/